UU-tracktech/tracktech/ProcessorOrchestrator/README.md

 | TRACKING_TIMEOUT | The optional time in seconds after which an object should automatically stop being tracked |

 ## Communications
-Communication with the orchestrator can be done over 2 websocket handlers channels:
+Communication with the orchestrator can be done over two WebSocket handlers channels:
 - ws(s)://HOST/client
 - ws(s)://HOST/processor

-Both sockets expect messages in json format.
-A message should contain at least a "type" property, which specifies the type of the message.
+Both sockets expect messages in JSON format.
+A message should contain at least a "type" property, which specifies the message type.
 The server does not respond if the type is unknown.

 ### Client
-The client websocket knows the following types of messages:
+The client WebSocket knows the following types of messages:
 - "start": This command is used to start the tracking of an object in the specified frame, needs the following additional properties:
   - "cameraId": The identifier of the processor on which the bounding box of the object to be tracked was computed.
   - "frameId": The identifier of the frame on which the bounding box of the object to be tracked was computed.
   - "boxId": The identifier of the bounding box computed for the object to be tracked.
-  - "image": A serialised image that can be used by the processor for re-identification.
+  - "image": A serialised image that the processor can use for re-identification.

-  Of these properties, it is required that at least the "image" parameter, or, a combination of the "frameId" and "boxId" parameters are sent.
+  Of these properties, at least either "image" parameter or "frameId" and "boxId" parameters,  are required to be sent.
 - "stop" | This command is used to stop the tracking of an object, it needs the following additional property:
   - "objectId" | The identifier of the object which should no longer be tracked.
 - "setUsesImages" | This command is used to specify whether or not this client uses images and should therefore receive cutouts when they are sent alongside a "start" command.
 It needs the following property:
   - "usesImages" | A bool indicating whether images are used.
 If it set to true, then the orchestrator will immediately send all the currently stored images to this client.

 ### Processor
-The processor websocket knows the following types of messages:
+The processor WebSocket knows the following types of messages:
 - "identifier": This signifies a message containing the identifier by which this processor should be identified, needs the following additional properties:
   - "id" | The identifier of the processor under which this socket should be registered.